wearejiode/syzygy/store/action-plans/nexus.fahrnbach.one/magic-button-blog-previous-20250617-035430.md

 As this vision takes shape, the next step is to scaffold the full Angular rewrite: a real "home base" for the portfolio.
 The original micro-site will live on—as the hero component at the top of the homepage—but the rest of the site will be structured, performant, and inviting.

 We're building out components for a full experience: `MagicButton`, `HeroCanvas`, `CrawlMenu`, `ExplorePage`, and more.
 The goal is to craft something that doesn’t just *look* futuristic, but *feels* like the next evolution of the web.
 No more compromises between art and clarity.
 We're making something that’s both beautiful and useful.
-Something *me*.
+Something *new*.

 And that’s just the beginning.